 ONE TREE HILL tells the story of two young men, Lucas Scott (Chad Michael Murray) and Nathan Scott (James Lafferty), who have little in common, aside for a love of hoops and the fact that they share the same father.
 After growing up on opposite sides of the tracks, the boys' lives collided when a twist of fate put Lucas on Nathan's high school basketball team.
 Years in the making, a deep and bitter conflict slowly unfolded as the two boys struggled to come to terms with a father who chose to live vicariously through one son, while ignoring the existence of the other.
 The half-brothers became rivals on and off the court, yet shared a mutual resentment of their father.
 Seasons 6-9 follow the characters into their lives as young adults.

-ONE TREE HILL stars some of Hollywood’s brightest young stars: James Lafferty (Season on the Brink, “Emeril”) and Sophia Bush (Learning Curves).
+ONE TREE HILL stars some of Hollywood’s brightest young stars: James Lafferty ("Underground", Season on the Brink, “Emeril”) and Sophia Bush ("Chicago P.D.", Learning Curves).
 It also stars Bethany Joy Galeotti, Austin Nichols, Paul Johansson, Barry Corbin, Lee Norris and Robert Buckley.
-During seasons 1-6 actors Chad Michael Murray (Cinderella Story, House of Wax, Freaky Friday) and Hilarie Burton (MTV’s TRL; Secret Life of Bees) also starred in the show.
+During seasons 1-6 actors Chad Michael Murray ("Agent Carter", Cinderella Story, House of Wax, Freaky Friday) and Hilarie Burton ("Lethal Weapon, MTV’s TRL, Secret Life of Bees) also starred in the show.
 Since ONE TREE HILL’s premiere in 2003, the Wilmington region has doubled as “Tree Hill” a small fictitious town in North Carolina.
 Fans of ONE TREE HILL can watch the show and see familiar sights of Wilmington, NC’s historic river district and island beaches.
 ONE TREE HILL is from executive producer and show creator Mark Schwahn (“The Perfect Score”), executive producers Mike Tollin, Brian Robbins, Joe Davola (“Smallville”) and Mark Perry for Tollin/Robbins Productions and the CW Television Network.
 Past seasons are available on DVD.

 Fans of ONE TREE HILL should note that The WB series “Dawson’s Creek” also filmed in the Wilmington region from 1998-2003, appearing weekly as Capeside, Massachusetts.
 “Dawson’s Creek” lives on in syndication.
-For a “Dawson’s Creek FAQ Sheet” visit www.wilmingtonandbeaches.com/press/story-ideas-itineraries/Dawsons-Creek-FAQ-Sheet or call 1-866-266-9690.
-Other television series that lensed in the Wilmington region include: NBC’s one-season sci-fi series “Surface”; “Eastbound & Down” (HBO); and “Revolution” (season 1, NBC), FOX’s series “Sleepy Hollow” (seasons 1 & 2) and the CBS series “Under the Dome” also filmed in Wilmington and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach
+For a “Dawson’s Creek FAQ Sheet” see Dawsons Creek FAQ Sheet or call 1-866-266-9690.
+Other television series that lensed in the Wilmington region include: NBC’s one-season sci-fi series “Surface”; “Eastbound & Down” (HBO); and “Revolution” (season 1, NBC) and FOX’s series “Sleepy Hollow” (seasons 1 & 2).
+The CBS series “Under the Dome” and TNT's "Good Behavior" (seasons 1 & 2) also filmed in Wilmington and the island beaches of Carolina Beach, Kure Beach and Wrightsville Beach

 Frequently Asked Questions about ONE TREE HILL: